-The proof of Theorem \ref{Info_ineq2} requires some preparation, since the regularity of the vector field $\varTheta_{\mu\nu}$ is not immediately obvious from the regularity of the coefficients of the associated SDEs.
-This is because the additional term in the generator $\LG^{\nu}_t+\varTheta_{\mu\nu}\nabla$ might be singular, even if $\LG^{\nu}_t$ is non-degenerate.
-The source of the potential singularity arises from the logarithmic gradient $\nabla \rho^{\mu}/\rho^{\mu}$ in the vector field $\varTheta_{\mu\nu}$ (\ref{Per_vF}).
-However, we show that whenever $\LG_t^{\nu}$ is a one-point generator\footnote{ The one-point generator $\LG_t$ generates the one-point motion or diffusion process which can be represented by the stochastic flow with a `fixed' $x\in\Xt$, i.e., $\{\Solm(\om,x): t\geqslant t_0, \; x\in \Xt\}$; $N$-point generators of stochastic flows are discussed in, e.g.,~\cite{Kunitabook}.} of a stochastic flow of $\mathcal{C}^{k}$-diffeormophisms with $k\geqslant 1$\footnote{ It is known from Jacobi theorem (e.g., \cite{Amb99}) that a diffeomorphism is quasi-invariant with respect to the Lebesgue measure on $\Rd$ or Riemannian volume on a smooth manifold $\Xt$.
-Thus, the stochastic flow of $\mathcal{C}^k$ diffeomorphisms for $k\,{\geqslant}\, 1$ induced by an SDE is automatically a Lebesgue a.e. \!\!martingale solution (cf. Definition~\ref{Lmartsol}).} with a uniformly integrable derivative flow, one can construct a Lebesgue a.e. \!\!martingale solution from the reconstructed generator $\LG^{\nu}_t+ \varTheta_{\mu\nu}\nabla$; this is the same as establishing the weak solvability of the Cauchy problem associated with the reconstructed generator $\LG^\nu_t+\varTheta_{\mu\nu}\nabla$ or its $L^2(\Xt;dx)$ adjoint $\LG^{\nu*}_t-\nabla\,{\cdot}\,(\varTheta_{\mu\nu}\,\cdot\,).$ The main steps described below rely on the fact that for vector fields of the two SDEs satisfying the assumption~(i) of Theorem \ref{Info_ineq2}, the logarithmic gradient $\nabla_{\!x}\rho^{\mu}_{t}/\rho^{\mu}_{t}$ is square-integrable, implying that
+The proof of Theorem \ref{Info_ineq2} requires some preparation and is postponed to \S\ref{5.3proof}.
+The main technical issue, dealt with in \S\ref{Recon_sol}, which is implicitly required in the main proof concerns establishing the weak solvability of (\ref{RecEQ}).
+Sufficient regularity and growth conditions of the vector field $\varTheta_{\mu\nu}$ (\ref{Per_vF}) for weak solvability of (\ref{RecEQ}) with the operator $\LG^{\nu*}_t-\nabla (\varTheta_{\mu\nu} \,\ccdot\,)$ are not immediately obvious from the properties of the coefficients of the associated SDEs, even if $\LG^{\nu}_t$ is non-degenerate.
+This is due to the presence of the logarithmic gradient $\nabla_x \log\rho^{\mu}_t$ in the vector~field~$\varTheta_{\mu\nu}$.
+However, we show that whenever $\LG_t^{\nu}$ is a one-point generator of a stochastic flow of diffeomorphisms, one can construct a Lebesgue a.e.~martingale solution (Definition \ref{Lmartsol}) from the reconstructed operator $\LG^{\nu}_t+ \varTheta_{\mu\nu}\nabla$; this is equivalent to establishing the weak solvability of the Cauchy problem associated with $\LG^\nu_t+\varTheta_{\mu\nu}\nabla$ or its $L^2(\Xt;dx)$ adjoint $\LG^{\nu*}_t-\nabla\,{\cdot}\,(\varTheta_{\mu\nu}\,\,\cdot\,\,).$ The main steps which are necessary for solvability of~(\ref{RecEQ}) rely on the fact that, if assumptions of Theorem \ref{Info_ineq2} are satisfied, we have